-Ruttger’s Birchmont Lodge cabins, Bemidji, Minn.: This resort on Lake Bemidji is a good and inexpensive place for groups in winter.
+Ruttger’s Birchmont Lodge cabins, Bemidji, Minn.: This resort on Lake Bemidji is a good place for groups in winter.
 Along the lake, comfortable four-bedroom cabins have seven beds and kitchens; guests can use the very nice pool, sauna and whirlpool complex.

 Downtown Bemidji is nearby and has nightlife and good restaurants; Lake Bemidji State Park is just around the lake and has ski trails.

 The manager gives 10 percent discounts to previous guests and AAA members.
 Call 888-788-8437.

 Heartwood Conference Center & Resort, Minong, Wis.: This attractive conference center, formerly the Schwan Center, is about 40 minutes west of Hayward.
 It rents rooms to individuals as well as groups in hotel rooms, cottages and duplexes.

 Ten Pine Village duplexes sleep up to 14 each and have

 kitchens and fireplaces.
 Meals are available for groups, and guests can

 ski out their door on 20 kilometers of trails.
 Call 715-466-6300.

 Kawishiwi Bunkhouse near Ely, Minn.: Kawishiwi Lodge and Outfitters is 22 miles east of Ely on Lake One, an entry point into the Boundary Waters Canoe Area Wilderness.

 In addition to housekeeping cabins that are rented by the week in summer, the resort has two bunkhouses, each with full kitchen and bath and one with screened porch.